These are some of the most common data engineering interview questions and answers.

 return False # No cycle detected

-Strong SQL skills are essential for any data engineering interview.
-You’ll be expected to write complex queries that efficiently extract and manipulate large volumes of data from relational databases.
+You’ll be expected to write complex SQL queries that efficiently extract and manipulate large volumes of data.

 Given the database with the schema shown below, write a SQL query to fetch the top earning employee by department, ordered by department name.